Dublin’s best food experiences

 The pretty fishing village of Howth is a must-visit for seafood lovers.
 Its lively West Pier is lined on one side with fishmongers, smokehouses, seafood cafés and tapas bars, and on the other with working fishing fleets.
 Across the harbour, where the East Pier meets Howth's cliff walk, perches the King Sitric, an acclaimed family-run seafood restaurant.
 With local experts on hand, this maritime hub is the perfect place to learn all about seafood, from the catching to the cooking.
 Master how to open oysters at King Sitric while comparing regional examples from the Irish coastline, or prepare your own shellfish lunch with pro secrets on every step, from sourcing through cooking.
-Get out on the water with Howth Castle Cookery School's Catch and Cook experience to learn the basics of reeling in and cleaning out, before returning to the Castle to cook up a feast.
+Learn how to buy, prepare and cook a fishy feast with Howth Castle Cookery School's Feast from the Sea class or Fish and Shellfish Workshop.
 Or join Howth School of Fish for a short walking tour of the working harbour, or a full day of boat trips, tours and a three-course meal with wine.

-Part of Dublin’s magic is the beautiful natural spots that fringe the city, and nothing roots you in nature like a guided walk foraging for wild foods.
-Jump on a DART north or south for your pick of coastal foraging tours – Nicole Dunne of Howth Foraging shares the secrets of Howth’s cliffs, coves and woods, while Tanya Jordan of Wild Food Events leads an eye-opening stroll through Killiney’s beach, woodland and urban habitats.
-In the city itself, Tipperary-born Miceál Murray set up Taking a Leaf to reconnect with the overlooked green spaces along the canal banks and hedgerows of his adopted home.
-His private foraging walks introduce you to forgotten pockets of urban wilderness and the plants hidden in plain sight, their edible and medicinal properties, and associated folklore and stories.
+Part of Dublin’s magic is the beautiful natural spots that fringe the city and nothing roots you in nature like a guided walk foraging for wild foods.
+Jump on a DART north or south for your pick of coastal foraging tours.
+North of the city centre, Nicole Dunne of Howth Foraging shares the secrets of Howth’s cliffs, coves and woods.
+To the south, Tanya Jordan of Wild Food Events leads an eye-opening stroll through Killiney’s beach, woodland and urban habitats.
+In summer, you might pick berries and edible flowers and weeds; as the weather cools, hunt for mushrooms and winter greens.

 Many Dublin visitors will make a beeline for the Liberties to tour a certain giant of a world-famous brewery.
-If you’d like to wander off the beaten track and learn some new skills while you’re at it, there are lots of immersive experiences in the area.
-These include whiskey blending masterclasses, cocktail mixology workshops and other hands-on sessions at various distilleries within the historic Golden Triangle of Irish distilling, plus a beer brewing workshop at a tiny microbrewery.
-Sample a range of hand-crafted beers and unpack the brewing process from grain to bottle at the Artisan Brew Academy.
+If you’d like to wander off the beaten track and learn some new skills while you’re at it, there are a lot of immersive experiences in the area.
+These include whiskey blending masterclasses, cocktail mixology workshops and other hands-on sessions at various distilleries within the historic Golden Triangle of Irish distilling.
 Think like a mixologist as you master the Five Pillars of Flavour before building your own whiskey cocktail at Roe & Co Distillery’s Flavour Experience.
 Bottle your own cask-strength whiskey straight from the barrel at the Maturation Warehouse of Jameson Distillery Bow St – or create and bottle your own blended whiskey or botanical-infused gin at the Pearse Lyons Distillery and Gin School.
 Chemistry class never felt this much fun.

 If you’d like to roll up your sleeves, Dublin has a range of eclectic cookery classes and workshops where you can pick up new culinary skills from some of the city’s most dynamic food personalities.
 Join Mexican-born food writer and grocer Lily Ramirez-Foran at Portobello’s Picado Mexican Kitchen, a speciality shop with a demo kitchen where Lily shares her expertise.
 Further up the Grand Canal, Warehouse Food Market is another specialist grocer and café that acts as an event space for chef-led workshops.
-Out in the seaside suburb of Blackrock, Lynda Booth’s Dublin Cookery School provides a state-of-the-art setting for a range of daytime and evening classes, including a Friday Night Supper Club that pairs fab food with good drinks, great music and fun company.
+Not too far away in Ballsbridge lies Alix Gardners Cookery School.
+Set in a traditional Dublin Townhouse, veteran chef Alix Gardner hosts small, informal cooking classes that are ideal for all levels of ability.

 If you’d rather sit back and be served by the professionals, we’ve got you covered with Dublin’s best outdoor dining.